-The Bank has already uploaded its website - pampangadevbank.ph last October 2020 to expand the outreach network of the Bank and to kick start its marketing strategies under the "new normal" as the pandemic continues.
+The Bank has already uploaded its informational website - pampangadevbank.ph last October 2020 for general information about the Bank and its products and its services to customers and to expand the outreach network for its marketing strategies.

 e.
 List of banking units